Making Mirrors

-Making Mirrors is the third and final studio album by Australian singer-songwriter Gotye, released in Australia on 19 August 2011.
+Making Mirrors is the third studio album by Australian singer-songwriter Gotye, released in Australia on 19 August 2011.
+It included the single "Somebody That I Used to Know", which reached and topped charts worldwide as well as winning several awards.
 In December 2011, it was announced that Making Mirrors was voted Triple J listeners' number-one album of 2011, making Gotye the first artist to win the Triple J album poll twice.
-It included the single "Somebody That I Used to Know", which reached and topped charts worldwide.
-In Poland, just one day after its release, the album was certified platinum.
-At the J Awards of 2011, the album won the Australian Album of the Year.
-The album won the 2013 Grammy for Best Alternative Music Album.
+The album won the 2013 Grammy Award for Best Alternative Music Album.

-The album was largely recorded at a converted studio at Gotye's parents' farm in the Mornington Peninsula.

-History
+History and production

 "Eyes Wide Open" saw Gotye explore new musical territory, with the main bass line from the song recorded on a fence: "I was out there with my old band called The Basics—and Winton is home to this phenomenal thing called the Winton Musical Fence, which is a large fence made out of metal strings stretched between posts [...]
 I sampled some bits there in 08 and they made it into [the song]."